-However, Thomas Lewis, an acquaintance of Lincoln and elder at First Presbyterian, wrote: "Not long after Dr. Smith came to Springfield [April 1849], and I think very near the time of his [Lincolnís] sonís death [February 1850], Mr. Lincoln said to me, that when on a visit somewhere, he had seen and partially read a work of Dr. Smith on the evidences of Christianity which had led him to change his views about the Christian religion; that he would like to get that work to finish the reading of it, and also to make the acquaintance of Dr. Smith.
+In the meantime, however, an acquaintance of Lincoln and elder at First Presbyterian bu tje name of Thomas Lewis wrote: "Not long after Dr. Smith came to Springfield [April 1849], and I think very near the time of his [Lincolnís] sonís death [February 1850], Mr. Lincoln said to me, that when on a visit somewhere, he had seen and partially read a work of Dr. Smith on the evidences of Christianity which had led him to change his views about the Christian religion; that he would like to get that work to finish the reading of it, and also to make the acquaintance of Dr. Smith.
 I was an elder in Dr. Smithís church, and took Dr. Smith to Mr. Lincolnís office and introduced him; and Dr. Smith gave Mr. Lincoln a copy of his book, as I know, at his own request."7/ As will later be seen, even Herndon, who claimed that Lincoln had no regard for religion, stated that Lincoln did own Dr. Smith's book.

 The Honorable Ninian W. Edwards, an Illinois legislator and husband of Mary Todd Lincoln's sister Elizabeth, wrote of Lincoln's interest in Dr. Smith's book: "A short time after the Rev. Dr. Smith became pastor of the First Presbyterian church in this city, Mr. Lincoln said to me, 'I have been reading a work of Dr. Smith on the evidences of Christianity, and have heard him preach and converse on the subject, and I am now convinced of the truth of the Christian religion.'"8/